DAndrewBox/Nextjs-shop-example/README.md

 ## 🚀 How to run

+> [!NOTE]
+> If you don't want to run the project locally, you can access the deployed version on Netlify by clicking [here](https://next-shop-example.netlify.app/).

 1. Clone the repository
 2. Run `npm install` to install the dependencies
 3. Run `npm run dev` to start the development server